What is a Buffer Stock? How Can It Help Your Business?

 Key Takeaways

-• Buffer Stock Importance: Maintaining an adequate buffer stock helps businesses manage unexpected demand spikes and avoid costly stockouts.
+• Maintaining an adequate buffer stock helps businesses manage unexpected demand spikes and avoid costly stockouts.

-• Historical Data to Help: Analyzing past sales and trends enables businesses to predict future demand more accurately and optimize inventory levels.
+• Analyzing historical data helps enable businesses to predict future demand more accurately and optimize inventory levels.

 Buffer Stock Definition